trisdoan/sale-workflow/sale_product_set_sale_by_packaging/README.rst

 -  `Trobz <https://trobz.com>`__:

    -  Son Ho<sonhd@trobz.com>
+   -  Tris Doan<tridm@trobz.com>

 Other credits
 -------------

-The migration of this module from 13.0 to 14.0 was financially supported by Camptocamp
+The migration of this module from 13.0 to 14.0, and 14.0 to 18.0 was financially supported by Camptocamp

 Maintainers
 -----------